Updated: August 11, 2022

 Lifeguards, restrooms, shower facilities, and food concessions (on-site or mobile) are available at some Chatham beaches in season only.

-See individual beach descriptions below for details.
+See individual beach descriptions and handicap accessibility information below for details.

 If you asked me to name one beach in Chatham that's a "must-visit", I'd have to say Chatham Light Beach, for sure!